 "SPDR MSCI Emerging Markets UCITS ETF" is an exchange-traded investment fund (ETF).
 It refers to the MSCI Emerging Markets Index.
-This index reflects the development of 1412 Emerging Marketsstocks and is therefore very well diversified.
+This index reflects the development of 1398 Emerging Marketsstocks and is therefore very well diversified.
 The ETF replicates its index using physical replication with sampling, so it contains the most important securities of its reference index.
 The ETF's earnings (dividends) are automatically reinvested (accumulated).
 The fund company SPDR claims a total expense ratio (TER) of 0.42% per year.
-The yearly average divergence from the index performance (Tracking Difference) since 2012 was 0.48% per year.
-Therefore, the ETF was more expensive than the TER suggests.
+The yearly average divergence from the index performance (Tracking Difference) since 2012 was 0.43% per year.
+Therefore, the ETF was slightly more expensive than the TER suggests.

 Comparing Tracking Difference, Total Expense Ratio and fund size